shiroikitsu8/Bayshore_6r_legacy/README.md

+### THIS PROJECT IS CURRENTLY UNSUPPORTED.
+DO NOT MESSAGE ANYONE FOR HELP

-# Bayshore
+# Bayshore 6R
-Wangan Midnight Maximum Tune 6 server reimplementation written in TypeScript
+Wangan Midnight Maximum Tune 6R server reimplementation written in TypeScript

+this repo is based on the original repo (https://github.com/ProjectAsakura/Bayshore)

+## What is working
+ - Same like 6
+ - VSORG [Expedition] (some of them maybe... expedition saving works)
+ - Highway [New Mode] (some of them maybe... highway saving works)
+ - Ghost Trophies Saving

+ ## What is not working
+ - Transfer from 6

+ - Wanted Info for each area (game will crash... idk why)

 ## Credits
 This software is part of [Project Asakura](https://github.com/ProjectAsakura).